abonello/riddle-game-app/README.md

 I noticed a bug when I tries to load the page on my mobile.
 There is some horizontal scroll of the whole page and I cannot understand what is causing it.
 Also the Menu button is partly out of sight.

+I rethought the layout for mobile design.
+I saw that the logo image was taking too much space so I decided to remove this for mobiles and tablets.
+It will appear only in the desktop layout.
+Also the form for registering / login has been moved.
+It will appear at the top for mobiles and tablets.
+Note that the placement is slightly different due to the Menu button for mobiles.
+And, it will appear above the menu (below the titles) for the desktop layout.
+I think this gives a better user experience.
+I am still finding that there is some horizontal scrolling when testing in Chrome emulating mobiles.